BishiGiT/-hexchat-fishlim-reloaded-mod/README.md

 - CBC mode on SETKEY and KEYX commands
 - Store keys in CBC mode (addon_fishlim.conf)
 - Detect context in DELKEY command
-- Encrypted flag for incoming and outgoing messages

 Usage
 -----